ShoreShop/ShoreModel_Benchmark/resubmissions/SLRM_LIM/README.md

 - $S(t)$ : the shoreline position at time $t$
 - $E_b$ : the incident wave energy
 - $k_r,a_r$ : the beach recovery and response factors
+- $D_s$ : the depth of closure
+- $Q_l$ : the longshore sediment transport.
+Here, Q_l is predicted from the suspended sediment transport.

 In addition, the SLRM also takes into account the effect of wave setup, as follows: